IBSurgeon/lucene_udr/README.md

 - FTS$INDEX_NAME - the name of the full-text index in which the search is performed;
 - FTS$QUERY - expression for full-text search;
 - FTS$LIMIT - limit on the number of records (search result).
-By default 1000;
+By default, 1000;
 - FTS$EXPLAIN - whether to explain the search result.
 By default, FALSE.

 Output parameters: